rutrum/typesync-rust/README.md

 - [x] Add progress bar on test page
 - [x] Display default leaderboard when no results are available
 - [x] Disallow user from starting song without selecting mode
-- [ ] Host at rust.typesync.tech, or typesync.tech if I'm confident enough
 - [x] Save current time at score submission using web-sys
 - [x] Polish